How to Laser Engrave a Photo on Wood? [Ultimate Guide]

 - The Photo to Be Engraved on Wood

-- The Quick Photo Engraving on Wood Tutorial
+- The Quick Photo Laser Engraving on Wood Tutorial

 Ideally, your material is flat.
 If it’s warped, then you need to work out a way to make it flat.
 I tend to tape thin plywood (1-6mm) around the edges if I have a warped piece, convex side down, which is often with cheap materials.

-Different types of wood can have very different characteristics when it comes to engraving/cutting.
+Different types of wood can have very different characteristics when it comes to laser engraving.
 Even the same type can vary from section to section, sheet to sheet, etc. So, what worked on this bit may be a little off on the next bit.
-Just expect that and learn to compensate when needed.

 Before getting started on the image work, take some time to consider what you can do to the material itself to make it more compliant to what you want to do.